Stay alert and stay home in Leicester

 Schools will only remain open for vulnerable children and children of critical workers and those who are shielding should continue to do so.

 These restrictions apply not just to the city of Leicester, but also to the wider urban areas including Oadby and Wigston, Birstall and Glenfield.
-A map of the areas where lockdown restrictions will continue to apply is published here.

 The Leader of Leicestershire County Council, Nick Rushton, has addressed concerned county residents: “People on the city outskirts are rightly worried and some are questioning their inclusion in the lockdown.
 But put simply – this is based on public health evidence, higher cases - and is a stark reminder to all of us to stay vigilant.